Carpal Tunnel is a diagnosis that is becoming more and more common. But so few patients get good results from treating it.

 Stopping it before it starts

-I’m going to let my patient, Danielle tell the rest of this story – as taking the time at the beginning to listen to her history meant she avoided unnecessary surgery and make a quick recovery.
+I’m going to let my patient, Danielle tell the rest of this story – taking the time at the beginning to listen to her history meant she avoided unnecessary surgery and make a quick recovery.

 “I began to experience numbness in my fingers and hand extending to my upper arm on the right side and occasionally in my fingers and hand on the left.
 I thought I had slept awkwardly, and if I ignored it, it would go away.
 It didn’t!